gVguy/columns-resize/README.md

 This library relies on use of data-attributes.

-There are two kinds of data attributes that are important for us:
+Here's a list of data attributes that are important for us:

 * `data-column-id="some-id"` - this attribute must be present on every column in your layout.
 The id must be unique *for each column*
-* `data-resize-handle` - this attribute indicates elements that are used as handle bars which can be dragged to resize columns
+* `data-resize-handle` - this attribute indicates elements that are used as handle bars which can be dragged to resize columns.
+Can be auto generated with [`autoResizeHandles` option](#optionsautoresizehandles)
+* `data-no-auto-resize-handles` - this optional data attribute can be used along with [`autoResizeHandles` option](#optionsautoresizehandles) to exclude rows from automatic handles generation

 ```html
 <!--